How to align your marketing with your business goals using OKRs

 • Initiatives: The work you’ll do to make it happen

-Step 1: Set your annual business OKR
+Step 1: Set your annual company OKRs

 Example business OKR: